×

 Summer Planning Toolkit modules

-The Australian Institute of Health and Welfare have identified the following vulnerable and priority populations who may have additional risk factors during an emergency, as those who:
+The Australian Institute of Health and Welfare has identified priority populations that may require additional assistance during an emergency, as those who:

 • are Aboriginal and/or Torres Strait Islander